MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/trajectory_transformations.rst

 Creating complex transformation classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is implemented by inheriting :class:`MDAnalysis.transformations.base.TransformationBase`,
+It is implemented by inheriting from
+:class:`MDAnalysis.transformations.base.TransformationBase`,
 which defines :func:`__call__` for the transformation class
 and can be applied directly to a :class:`Timestep`. :func:`_transform` has to
 be defined and include the operations on the :class:`MDAnalysis.coordinates.base.Timestep`.